|

 extradition to Germany where he was convicted in his absence of people-trafficking and fraud and sentenced to seven years

+in jail.
 Osagiede made the claims to immigration officials before her deportation

 from London to Nigeria last year that she and her husband had been setting up branches linked to a Nigerian cult known as